SAP-archive/btp-extend-workflow-cai-msteams/Part2-APIManagement/README.md

 ![SFSF](./images/apimng0122.png)

-1.23 This API will be used in an Adaptive Card when we send the Card as a mail in a SAP Cloud Integration flow
+1.23 This API will be used in an Adaptive Card when we send the Card as a mail in a SAP Cloud Integration Flow

 ###  Step 2 - Enable Actionable Messages (Adaptive Cards)